dribnet/purvs/README.md

 *20 April* :cyclone:
 Today I tried to use custom funcions to add colour effect to the alphabets, I added white colour stroke to create neon effect.
 I want to try glowing effect or some other cool things (that I haven't thought of) with the current variables I have.

+*22 April*  :partly_sunny:
+Trying out differnt ideas like blendmode(); and fading effect with repeating shapes.
+Got some crazy effect going, but I think the tiny circles are a little bit gross to look at, so might change that.